A Quick Start Guide

 - Remember to press Save Draft or Update after inserting your image to re-publish your changes.

-If you ever need to edit any of these options, simply hover over the image and a button will popup that will open a settings window.
+If you ever need to edit any of these options, simply click the image and you can remove or edit it.
 For more info about this page and other image editing options, check out this link about using images in the WordPress Codex.

 Managing Your Comments

-Blogging is all about discussion.
-The best way to do this is through comments.
-People may view your page and comment on your thoughts – some good, maybe some bad.
+Blogging is social media, and all about discussion.
+One way to do this is through comments.
+People may view your posts and comment on your thoughts – some good, maybe some bad.
 This is why we need to be able to edit and filter what comes in.

-- Go to the Comments button on the sidebar.
+- Go to the Comments button on the sidebar, or the balloon icon on the top bar.
 This will bring you to the Edit Comments page.

 - Mouse over the comment and options will appear underneath them.
 Here is a detailed explanation of each: